List of public art in County Dublin

-This is a list of public art on permanent public display in Dublin, Ireland.
+This is a list of public art on permanent public display in County Dublin and the city of Dublin in Ireland.
 The list applies only to works of public art accessible in a public space; it does not include artwork on display inside museums.
 Public art may include sculptures, statues, monuments, memorials, murals and mosaics.

 Public art in Dublin is a significant feature of the cityscape.
 The city's statues and other monuments have a long history of controversy about their subjects and designs, and a number of formerly prominent monuments have been removed or destroyed.
 Some of the city's monuments have nicknames, though many are not in popular use.